 Has Declawing Been Banned Anywhere in the U.S.?

-No U.S. states ban the practice of declawing.
+New York is the only U.S. state to ban the practice of declawing.
 However, there are cities and towns throughout the country that have passed legislation banning declaw surgery.
 There have been several attempts to pass anti-declawing legislation in various states throughout the U.S.

 Nearly every state has had petitions and movements started by its citizens to get legislators to develop anti-declaw legislation.
 Some state lawmakers have introduced bills to ban declawing, but none have passed and been made into law.

-New Jersey: The state Assembly voted in support of anti-declaw legislation in 2017.
-The bill must survive the state Senate in order to become law.
+- New Jersey: The state Assembly voted in support of anti-declaw legislation in 2017.
+The bill must survive the state Senate to become law.
 This has yet to occur as of March 2018.

 How to Get Involved With Declaw Legislation